zvelshi/the-tornado/README.md

 ## 📷 Images of the Design

 ### Drawing Exploded View
+Here is the exploded computer-aided design (CAD) view of the product.
+Each component is labeled along with a description for it's purpose.

 <img src="images/drawing.jpg? raw=true"/>

 ### 3D Render of Final Product
+This is a 3D render of the final product as design in Autodesk Inventor.
+This assembly includes the stirring module itself as well as the stir bar retrieval wand.

 <img src="images/cad.jpg? raw=true"/>

 ### Real Life Exploded View
+This is the real-life exploded view of the product as it is fully assembled.

 <img src="images/real.jpg? raw=true"/>